micnigh/resume/README.md

 # Stack

-Uses [gatsby] to generate a static site of my resume.
+Uses [gatsby] to generate a static site resume.

 Based on the template at [micnigh/gatsby-starter-kit]